fleschutz/PowerShell/Docs/FAQ.md

 Why do some scripts show gibberish characters?
 ----------------------------------------------
 Those PowerShell scripts are using Unicode characters.
-Use a modern console supporting UTF-8 such as Windows Terminal, please.
+Use a modern console supporting UTF-8 such as *Windows Terminal*, please.

 How to set PowerShell as default shell on Linux?